Getting to the Reading Room

 - These buses run every half-hour during weekday office hours.

-- The bus stops at various points around University Park, including East Drive.
+- The bus stops at various points around University Park, including East Drive, and opposite the Gatehouse on the Derby Road entrance to Jubilee Campus.

 - There is one bus stop at King's Meadow, right outside the main entrance and Reception.